Brooks scores 26; short-handed Grizzlies beat Wolves 115-107

+“We just found a way, figured it out,” Brooks said.
+“It started with our defense and then we translated it into our offense.”

 Karl-Anthony Towns had 21 points and 12 rebounds for the Timberwolves.
-Andrew Wiggins chipped in with 18 points.
+Andrew Wiggins chipped in with 18 points but Minnesota suffered a letdown at home after back-to-back road wins.

+“Very disappointing,” Wolves coach Ryan Saunders said.
+“You don’t want to say it’s games you should win, but we’re getting guys back, I felt good going into this afternoon.
+Credit to Memphis, credit to Taylor, credit to that team.
+They played really hard, they executed, they were good.
+We lacked energy, big time.”

 A sloppy start by both teams followed the afternoon tip-off.
 They combined to shoot 35% in the first half with 15 total turnovers.